 One of Europe’s first and most important romantic constructions, this must-see fairytale is found right outside Lisbon in one of Europe’s most enchanting towns, Sintra.

 Forget the long name, and just remember that this is the garden-terrace also known as Bairro Alto’s viewpoint.
-The castle can be seen right ahead, as well as the river and a perfect backdrop for a photo of the two of you.
+The castle can be seen right ahead, and it’s a perfect backdrop for a photo of the two of you.

 No one can resist stopping here to take pictures and admire the view.
-There are several viewpoints in the Alfama district but this one is perhaps the most breathtaking and arguably the city’s most beautiful.
+There are several viewpoints in Alfama, but this one is perhaps the most breathtaking and arguably the city’s most beautiful.

-Very few people visit this lovely garden and that makes a couple of hours here even more worthwhile.
-You’ll have it almost all for yourself, with just the variety of trees and a few swans for company.
+Very few people visit this lovely garden, and that makes a couple of hours here even more worthwhile.
+You’ll have it almost all to yourself, with just the variety of trees and a few swans for company.

 The city’s oldest monument is where you’ll both feel at the top of the world or the king and queen of the castle, admiring Lisbon from a bird’s-eye perspective on the ramparts.

 Most locals and tourists prefer to hang out at the café of Miradouro da Graça nearby, but walk up the hill a little further and you’ll arrive at this viewpoint with a breathtaking view of the city.
 Even if you’re not religious, you’ll both feel blessed by the image of the Virgin on the site, and will want to sit and relax in each other’s company.

 It’s one of the city’s main landmarks, but this early-20th-century elevator is worth riding not just for the experience but also for the view from the top.
 You’ll both feel high in the clouds.